kirtii119/static-impact-analysis/README.md

 - **Running the call graph builder:**
     - Update the `src/controller-url-map.txt` with the <controller> ⇒ <URL> mapping your project has.
 The controllers mentioned here will act as possible entry points.
 It currently contains the mappings corresponsing to the demo module.
-    - Run this command in the mai
-    - ]n_dir with the exact function-name in the format “className::functionName”.
+    - Run this command in the main_dir with the exact function-name in the format “className::functionName”.
 It will output all the URLs affected by the corresponding function.

     ```bash
     php index.php '<function-name>'